 - At this point, you can choose to add some raw diced onions and maybe a little dash of ketchup to bring out the flavor of the patty and the julienne potatoes.

 - All that’s left to do is add the top bun, and you’re good to go!

 You may want to read my Everything You Need To Know About The Frita Cubana if you’re not familiar with it.
 And if you’re looking for a more thorough history of the Frita Cubana, then get a copy of my book All About the Burger.

-This is in no way a replacement for hitting up your favorite Frita restaurants but trust me; this recipe will come in clutch eventually.
-Next, you should read about how I cook my burgers on an outdoor griddle.
+This is in no way a replacement for hitting up your favorite Frita restaurants, but trust me, this recipe will come in handy eventually.
+Next, you should read about how I cook my burgers on an outdoor grill.

 Download the recipe HERE so you can print it out.